rodonile/floating-inductor-simulator/README.md

 # floating-inductor-simulator
 PCB design (KiCAD) of a floating inductor simulator circuit, based on the [Grueningen Synthetic Inductor Circuit](https://ieeexplore.ieee.org/document/1457733).
 The inductance can be changed via the trim potentiometer (RV1).
-The circuit with the selected components can be used to simulate inductors from 20mH to ~8H.
+The circuit with the selected components can be used to simulate inductors up to 80H.

 Formula for determining the inductance value of the circuit:

         L = R2^2 * RV1 * C4 / R7,   given R2 = R3 = R4

 The desired value range of the inductance can be tweaked by changing the resistors/caps/pots values.
 For example, with the values on the schematic below and with a 10kOhm RV1 trim potentiometer we are able to simulate inductances ranging from 20mH to 7.7H.
+With a 100kOhm RV1 potentiometer the circuit can simulate inductances up to 80H.

 The frequency operation range of the circuit spans from ~100Hz to ~10kHz.
 For signals near and outside this range the circuits starts being unstable.